-Since the CERAD neuritic plaque score is used for post-mortem diagnosis for AD[16], we should note that when we analyze the relationship between plasma HKi/c values and CERAD score, the date of blood draw relative to the date of death may be different among individuals (days from the date of blood draw to the date of death in CERAD score 0 = 853.4 ± 761.4 , B = 1661.0 ± 1137.2 , C = 747.9 ± 545.9).
+Because the CERAD neuritic plaque score is used for postmortem diagnosis for AD [16], we should note that when we analyze the relationship between plasma HKi/c values and CERAD score, the date of blood draw relative to the date of death may be different among individuals (days from the date of blood draw to the date of death in CE-RAD score $0 = 853.4 \pm 761.4$, $B = 1661.0 \pm 1137.2$, and $C = 747.9 \pm 545.9$).
 Although there were no significant differences in the days among the scores, there was a trend toward a longer interval between date of blood draw and date of death in CERAD score B cases.
-However, even when CERAD score B cases were excluded, there was still a significant correlation between HKi/c values and CERAD score (HKi: r = -0.66; p = 0.006; HKc: r = 0.83; p < 0.0001.)
+However, even when CE-RAD score B cases were excluded, there was still a significant correlation between HKi/c values and CERAD score (HKi: r = -0.66, P = .006; HKc: r = 0.83, P < .0001).

-Interestingly, when we measured the HKi/c levels in the plasma of 10 AD patients, 2 AD cases did not have more HKc compared to HKi, consistent with the less FXII activation determined by Western blot[14].
-One explanation of lower HKi cleavage in some AD cases is that AD is a complex, heterogeneous disease that likely has different driving mechanisms for different patients[20, 24].
-It is possible that disease in these individuals is driven by a different mechanism, on that does not involve FXII activation or has FXII activation as a by-product.
-On the other hand, a ND plasma had more HKc compared to HKi consistent with FXII activation[14].
-The comorbidities of diabetes, hypertension, and hypercholesterolemia present in a ND case might affect FXII activation since some of the other factors can activate the contact system in thromboinflammatory diseases[2, 3], autoimmune diseases[4], and hyperlipidemia[5].
+Interestingly, when we measured the HKi/c levels in the plasma of 10 AD patients, two AD cases did not have more HKc than HKi, consistent with the less FXII activation determined by Western blot [14].
+One explanation of lower HKi cleavage in some AD cases is that AD is a complex, heterogeneous disease that likely has different driving mechanisms for different patients [20,24].
+It is possible that disease in these individuals is driven by a different mechanism, one that does not involve FXII activation or has FXII activation as a by-product.
+On the other hand, an ND plasma had more HKc than HKi consistent with FXII activation [14].
+The comorbidities of diabetes, hypertension, and hypercholesterolemia present in an ND case might affect